Classes may be offered during the day, evening, online, or a combination. Students should refer to Self Service for the availability of classes.

 OST-236: Advanced Word Processing

-This course develops proficiency in the utilization of advanced word processing functions.
-Emphasis is placed on advanced word processing features.
-Upon completion, students should be able to produce a variety of complex business documents.
+This course focuses on enhancing students' proficiency in utilizing advanced features of word processing software.
+Emphasis is placed on the mastery of advanced functions to create a range of complex business documents.
+Upon completion, students should be able to produce a variety of complex business documents effectively and be prepared to take a nationally accredited certified exam.

 OST-243: Medical Office Simulation

 This course introduces medical systems used to process information in the automated office.
-Topics include traditional and electronic information resources, storing and retrieving information, and the billing cycle.
+Topics include traditional and electronic information resources, managing health information, and the billing cycle.
 Upon completion, students should be able to use the computer accurately to schedule, bill, update, and make corrections.
 This course is a unique concentration requirement in the Medical Office Administration program.

 OST-247: Procedure Coding